brombres/WordleBuddy/README.md

           A - Match words with an 'A' at this position. a - Match words with an 'A' NOT at this position.

-    EXAMPLE
+        wordlebuddy list "<pattern>" containing <letters>
+          Lists words matching the pattern (which can be "*****") AND containing all the given letters.

+      EXAMPLES
-      wordlebuddy list r*O*T
+        wordlebuddy list "r*O*T"
           # List words that have 'O' in the middle, end in 'T', and
           # contain an 'R' but don't start with it.

+        wordlebuddy list "*O**c" containing tu
+          # List words that have O as the second letter, contain 'C'
+          # but not as the last letter, and contain the letters 'T'
+          # and 'U' anywhere.

 # Thanks
 - [Wordle](https://powerlanguage.co.uk/wordle/) for a fun game.